New Braunfels, Texas: Economy

 Companies based in New Braunfels include Rush Enterprises and Schlitterbahn.
 The top employers in the area are:

+Government

 Education

 Most of the city is served by the New Braunfels Independent School District and the Comal Independent School District in separate places.
 Small portions in Guadalupe County are within the Marion Independent School District and the Navarro Independent School District.

-Two traditional public high schools are located within city limits, as well as a freshmen center.
-The public high schools are New Braunfels High School, Canyon High School, and Alamo Colleges-Memorial Early College High School.
-Private high schools are New Braunfels Christian Academy, a K–12 institution, and the Calvary Baptist Academy.
+Three traditional public high schools are located within city limits.
+The public high schools are New Braunfels High School, Canyon High School, Long Creek High School, and Alamo Colleges-Memorial Early College High School.

 NBISD operates several schools in New Braunfels.